Fish factory in Esbjerg reported to the police for the third time this year

 Infection with listeria can cause symptoms of fever, diarrhea and vomiting.

-Listeria can be found in many foods - both in meat, vegetables, unpasteurized dairy products and processed fish products.
+Listeria can be found in many foods - in meat, vegetables, unpasteurized dairy products and processed fish products.

 Barely two months later, the company was reported to the police again.